rossedward-arch/ml-generative-energy-design/docs/methodology.md

 ## 🔍 Abstract

-This methodology proposes a machine learning–assisted generative design framework tailored for high-performance architecture.
-It integrates Passivhaus and Net Zero principles into early design stages via simulation-informed optimization, explainable AI, and iterative feedback loops.
-The approach prioritizes transparency, scalability, and energy equity by combining human-in-the-loop design, digital twins, and real-time data calibration.
+This methodology outlines the process of integrating machine learning (ML) with generative design and energy simulation to optimize new-build architecture for energy efficiency, thermal comfort, and regulatory compliance.
+The focus is on leveraging high-quality standardized data typical of modern new builds.

 ## 📑 Table of Contents